zd3sf/esphome-docs/components/rf_bridge.rst

                 length: !lambda 'return format_hex(data.length);'
                 protocol: !lambda 'return format_hex(data.protocol);'
                 code: !lambda 'return data.code;'

 Now your latest received code will be in an event.

-To trigger the automation from Home Assistant you can invoke the service with this code:
+To trigger the automation from Home Assistant you can invoke the service/action with this code:

 .. code-block:: yaml